Nordmazedonien Country Report 2020

 The educational infrastructure, resources and capacities need substantial improvement and investments.
 R&D expenditure has remained consistently low since 2010.
 The new government continued stimulating investments through the Innovation Fund to funnel support to SMEs; however, their absorption capacities are weak and there were serious indications that these funds were granted to individuals close to high government officials.
 The functioning and management of public education institutions, including universities, is politicized.
 Their leaders were chosen due to close ties with the previous ruling parties and are still in charge.
 Party control is even extended to the self-organization and management of student representation.
 For decades, the election of student representatives was controlled by the parties, commonly entailing election fraud.
 The above-mentioned student movement of 2014 to 2015 challenged that pattern.

-The structural constrains on governance are generally fairly high in Macedonia.
+The structural constrains on governance are generally fairly high in North Macedonia.
 Unemployment remains among the highest registered in the world, even though there has been a decline from about 30% to below 20.8% over the last several years.
 A large part of the population, particularly women, is officially economically inactive, due to a lack of childcare institutions, traditional norms and informal work in family agricultural and farming activities.
 A high proportion of the population is at risk for social exclusion (over 40%).
 GDP per capita, with an upward trend, was $13,330 in 2018, which is 37% of the EU average.

 The country does not have strategically important natural resources.
 The natural gas network is underdeveloped.
 Several transport infrastructure projects are ongoing, but some of these are delayed because of malpractice by the previous government.

 The country has faced structural problems since independence (and some date from before independence), such as poor infrastructure, high unemployment, and a lack of technology and general skills for a rapid economic transformation.
-Moreover, poor management of the transition process in the 1990s contributed to the painful adjustments that Macedonia underwent to a market-based economy.
-The economic embargo by Greece in the aftermath of independence also significantly harmed Macedonia, a landlocked country.
+Moreover, poor management of the transition process in the 1990s contributed to the painful adjustments that North Macedonia underwent to a market-based economy.
+The economic embargo by Greece in the aftermath of independence also significantly harmed the landlocked country.

-In addition, Macedonia is situated in a region historically troubled by political instability and ethnic conflicts.
+In addition, North Macedonia is situated in a region historically troubled by political instability and ethnic conflicts.
 The country had a brief interethnic conflict in 2001, which was peacefully resolved thanks to international community intervention.
 However, ethnic divisions remain strong and ethnic tensions flare occasionally; that notwithstanding, following the conflict, a wide set of policies was put in place to improve the position and rights of minority communities.

 During Yugoslavia’s existence, there were a large number of civic organizations, from women’s associations, to youth organizations, fire brigades to cultural and sports clubs.
 Neighborhood associations were very active and promoted wide political engagement at the local level.
-Since independence, Macedonia has enjoyed a vibrant civil society, with a large number of civil society organizations (CSOs), social movements, and various associations.
+Since independence, the country has enjoyed a vibrant civil society, with a large number of civil society organizations (CSOs), social movements, and various associations.
 The number of registered CSOs reached 5,000 to 6,000 in the late 2000s.
 However, they have been mainly donor-driven and most lack significant capacities.
 Not many CSOs are membership-based.
 The law for citizens’ associations and foundations allows CSOs to assume certain public competences.

 The protest movement of 2015 to 2016 in many ways played an important role in public engagement.
 It encouraged people, even many whose jobs and well-being were conditioned by the well-developed clientelistic system of the previous government, to speak up and get involved.
 With the formation of the new government, that momentum largely disappeared.
 Even though the potential for mobilization still exists, mistakes by the government are often seen as further discouragement to those who protested.
 Mobilization and public engagement remain high in some municipalities in the southeast of the country, where people’s livelihoods have been threatened by mining exploration and exploitation.